fidalgok/explorer-ai-rules/README.md

 # AI Rules Repository

-This repository serves as a centralized collection of AI rules, guidelines, and knowledge bases specifically tailored for AI coding tools and custom assistants.
-It's designed to enhance collaboration between developers and AI systems based on different technology stacks.
+This is my personal collection of AI rules, guidelines, and knowledge bases specifically tailored for AI coding tools and custom assistants.
+It's designed to enhance my workflow when using AI systems with different technology stacks, but I'm making it public in case others find it useful.

 ## Purpose

 The main purpose of this repository is to:

-- Store and organize AI-specific rules and guidelines
+- Store and organize AI-specific rules and guidelines for my projects
-- Maintain knowledge bases for different technology stacks
+- Maintain knowledge bases for different technology stacks I work with
 - Provide consistent interaction patterns with AI coding assistants
-- Enable better collaboration between developers and AI tools
+- Enable better collaboration between myself and AI tools
-- Share best practices for AI-assisted development
+- Document best practices for AI-assisted development that work for me

 ## Repository Structure